About the Program

 Doctoral Degree Requirements

-In close consultation with faculty, the student will develop a specialization in one of three tracks:
+In close consultation with faculty, the student will develop a specialization in one of two tracks:

 - Hispanic and Spanish American literature and culture,

 Each track will be organized around student areas of interest.
 Course preparation will lead to the Qualifying Examination, followed by the completion of a dissertation in the field.
-A Master’s Degree in a Linguistics field for applicants to HLL Linguistics track is highly recommended.
+Students interested in Linguistics are encouraged to apply through Romance Languages and Literatures program.

 Normative Time Requirements